 - Scope and depth of coverage

-- Availability of other material on the subject in the library and in other area libraries
+- Availability of other resources on the subject in the library and in other area libraries

 - Suitability of content to form

 - Critical Reviews – Choice, Chronicle of Higher Education, Library Journal, and Books in Print among others are consulted when considering new library materials for the collection.

 - Language – English will predominate within nearly all areas except where foreign language instruction is part of the curriculum.
 Resources in languages currently taught at the University will be considered; resources collected in these languages will be at a basic reading level.

 As costs associated with journal subscriptions rise every year, all electronic journal subscriptions that are not part of aggregated databases are subject to annual review.
 A limited number of general interest and popular magazines and newspapers are purchased for recreational reading while in the library.
 All scholarly journals are provided electronically.

 Factors used to determine the selection, continuation, or cancellation of journal titles include: